 RQ3: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on ongoing persistence?

 Research Question 1.
 For RQ1, the goal was to determine how African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on goal setting.
-The theme that emerged from this question was African American alumni described that having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at their PWI which answered the aligned research question.
-This theme described the contributions that African American faculty made towards students that helped to influence their career choices and made relevance of the curriculum.
+The theme that emerged from this question was African American alumni described having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at their PWI which answered the aligned research question.
+This theme described the contributions that African American faculty made towards students who helped influence their career choices and made relevance of the curriculum.

-Participants who described having an African American faculty that guided them in their curriculum and career choices also described the mentorship they received from their African American faculty and peers that contributed to goal setting as shown in the interview from Participant 3.
-Participant 3 stated that, “I became a sociology major because of him.
+Participants who described having an African American faculty that guided them in their curriculum and career choices also described the mentorship they received from their African American faculty and peers that contributed to goal setting as shown in the interview from Participant 3, who stated, “I became a sociology major because of him.
 It eventually led to me wanting to pursue more degrees.”
-Some participants described that some of them had only a few African American faculty, some participants did not have faculty that was African American, but they had African American staff that gave them the support that they needed.
+Some participants described that some of them had only a few African American faculty.
+Some participants did not have faculty that was African American, but they had African American staff that gave them the support that they needed.
 Participants also described having African American peers as mentors while attending PWIs.

-Participant 2 described how a black male faculty recognized other African American students’ leadership ability by intentionally empowering African American students by giving them leadership responsibility.
+Participant 2 described how a Black male faculty recognized other African American students’ leadership ability by intentionally empowering African American students by giving them leadership responsibility.
 The action of this faculty suggests promoting inclusivity by leveraging the leadership abilities of African American students at this PWI.
-Participant 2 stated the following, “I had a Black male professor who called out our leadership abilities.
-He would assign us groups and leadership roles for the Blacks’ students in his class.
+Participant 2 stated, “I had a Black male professor who called out our leadership abilities.
+He would assign us groups and leadership roles for the Black students in his class.
 Seeing my talents attributed to the change in my major.”

-Participant 3 described one African American male faculty that played a significant role in motivating and supporting the academic growth of this participant by providing guidance and by fostering a supportive environment.
+Participant 3 described one African American male faculty who played a significant role in motivating and supporting the academic growth of this participant by providing guidance and by fostering a supportive environment.
 The actions of this faculty lead the participant to explore their academic interest.
-Participant 3 stated: “It was a race and ethnicity class.
+Participant 3 stated, “It was a race and ethnicity class.
 He really wanted us to succeed.
 He made me want to learn more about sociology.
 I became a sociology major because of him.”

 Participant 4 described the first African American faculty she encountered was during her Junior year at her PWI.
-Some African American faculty may have high expectation for their African American students.
+Some African American faculty may have high expectations for their African American students.
 The faculty showed support for the participant by providing mentorship and guidance by fostering a sense of accountability to achieve academic success.
-Participant 4 stated:
+Participant 4 stated,

 My semantics professor set the tone by holding me at a higher level of accountability.
-He was the first person to talk to me about my major, what my goal was, and what was the end game was.
+He was the first person to talk to me about my major, what my goal was, and what the end game was.
 He said there is a difference between a goal, a dream, and a wish and how to get there.

-Participant 6 describes how her professor played an important role in supporting her academic growth.
+Participant 6 described how her professor played an important role in supporting her academic growth.
 Participant 6 mentioned a male peer whom she feels relationship was paramount to her success at her PWI.
 The information given from this participant highlights the significant of supportive relations for African American students at PWIs.
-Participant 6 stated that:
+Participant 6 stated,